 Parking in the old town is very limited and time-restricted.
 It is much easier to steer directly to the large, well-marked, and reasonably priced parking lots at the edge of the old town.
 Using these parking lots is hardly an inconvenience as the old town walls, buildings, and streets can be enjoyed when strolling from here towards the medieval center of the old town.

 Although driving is the easiest way to reach Rothenburg ob der Tauber, public transportation options are of course also available.
-Trains run to Rothenburg year round while the Romantic Road Couch (previously Europa Bus EB190) provides bus transportation from April to October.
+Trains run to Rothenburg year-round while the Romantic Road Couch (previously Europa Bus EB190) provides bus transportation from April to October.
 Day-trip buses are often available from Frankfurt and Munich.